launchdarkly/js-core/packages/sdk/vercel/README.md

 [![NPM][sdk-vercel-dm-badge]][sdk-vercel-npm-link]
 [![NPM][sdk-vercel-dt-badge]][sdk-vercel-npm-link]

-This library supports using Vercel [Edge Config](https://vercel.com/docs/concepts/edge-network/edge-config) to replace the default in-memory feature store of the [LaunchDarkly Node.js SDK](https://github.com/launchdarkly/vercel-server-sdk).
+This library supports using Vercel [Edge Config](https://vercel.com/docs/concepts/edge-network/edge-config) to replace the default in-memory feature store of the [LaunchDarkly Node.js SDK](https://github.com/launchdarkly/node-server-sdk).

+## The LaunchDarkly Vercel integration is required

+This SDK requires [LaunchDarkly's Vercel integration](https://docs.launchdarkly.com/integrations/vercel?q=verc) to push feature flag data into a Vercel Edge Config.
+The Vercel integration is available to customers on an Enterprise plan.
+To learn more, [read about our pricing](https://launchdarkly.com/pricing/).
+To upgrade your plan, [contact Sales](https://launchdarkly.com/contact-sales/).

-For more information, see the [SDK features guide](https://docs.launchdarkly.com/sdk/features/storing-data).
+For more information, see the [Vercel SDK reference](https://docs.launchdarkly.com/sdk/edge/vercel).

 ## Install